rhyza/screen-patron/README.md

 npm start
 ```

-Now you'll need to pick a host to deploy it to.
+The app is currently using the built-in Remix app server which is production-ready.
+This may change as in the future, since I still need to decide a host to deploy it to.

-### DIY

-If you're familiar with deploying node applications, the built-in Remix app server is production-ready.

-Make sure to deploy the output of `remix build`
+Once ready, deploy the output of `remix build`:

 - `build/`
 - `public/build/`